 Is turmeric juice good for acne?

 Yes.
-Curcumin in turmeric reduces pro-inflammatory cytokines that drive both active spots and the painful inflammation of hormonal acne.
+Curcumin in turmeric is studied for inflammation-related pathways, but turmeric juice should not replace acne treatment.
 Always add black pepper to any turmeric recipe as it increases curcumin absorption considerably.
 Turmeric alone in water has limited effect without the black pepper addition.

 What should I drink to clear acne naturally?